y-scope/yscope-log-viewer/docs/src/user-guide/reference-url-parameters.md

 ## General rules

 - Boolean values should use `true`/`false` strings.
-- Empty or falsy values should be automatically removed from the URL.
+- If empty or falsy values are provided, the log-viewer will remove them from the URL on load.

 ## Search parameters